fxbriol/fxbriol.github.io/_pages/research-bayesian-robustness.md

 ## Contributions to this field

+My contributions to this field have been on the development of novel Bayesian methods which are robust to mild misspecification.
+The main tool I have used is generalised Bayesian inference, which allows for updates from a prior distribution without necessarily being significantly impacted when the likelihood function is misspecified.

+One line of work has been on designing robust Bayesian methods for "intractable likelihood" models.
+In this case, we need updates which are both robust but also computationally feasible without direct access to evaluations of the likelihood:

 * Dellaporta, C., Knoblauch, J., Damoulas, T. ***Briol.
 F-X.*** (2022). *Robust Bayesian inference for simulator-based models via the MMD posterior bootstrap*.
 Proceedings of The 25th International Conference on Artificial Intelligence and Statistics (AISTATS), PMLR 151:943-970. [(***Conference***)](https://proceedings.mlr.press/v151/dellaporta22a.html) [(***Preprint***)](https://arxiv.org/abs/2202.04744) [(***Code***)](https://github.com/haritadell/npl_mmd_project.git) [(***Video***)](https://youtu.be/h4yWC-01oqQ)
 	* This paper received the [Best Paper Award](https://aistats.org/aistats2022/awards.html) at AISTATS 2022 (out of 1685 submissions and 492 accepted papers).
 	* A preliminary version of the paper was accepted to the [NeurIPS 2021 workshop "Your Model is Wrong: